East High School (Rochester, New York): Freshman Academy

 The 9th graders in the Upper School have their own wing of the building, with extra support, extended time for math and literacy, and opportunities to complete four or more high school credits.
 The 9th graders also have their own lunch period, their own PE classes, their own period for Family Group, 4 counselors, 2 social workers, and alternative programs for scholars not on track after the 9th grade.
-The current director for the Freshman Academy is Ed Mascadri.
+The current director for the Freshman Academy is Deon Rodgers.